tomaj/hermes/README.md

 ## Scaling Hermes

-If you have many messages that you need to process, you can scale your Hermes workers very quickly.
-You just run multiple instances of handlers - CLI files that will register handlers to Dispatcher and then run `$dispatcher->handle()`.
-You can also put your source codes to multiple machines and scale it out to as many nodes as you want.
-But it would help if you had a driver that supports these 2 things:

- 1. driver needs to be able to work over the network
+Hermes can easily scale to handle high message volumes.
+Simply run multiple worker instances—either on the same machine or distributed across multiple servers.

+Requirements for scaling:
+1. **Network-capable driver**: Your driver must support remote connections (Redis, RabbitMQ, and Amazon SQS all support this)
- 2. one message must be delivered to only one worker
+2. **At-most-once delivery**: Each message should be delivered to only one worker

-If you ensure this, Hermes will work correctly.
-Rabbit driver or Redis driver can handle this stuff, and these products are made for big loads, too.
+Both Redis and RabbitMQ drivers satisfy these requirements and are designed for high-throughput scenarios.

 ## Extending Hermes

-Hermes is written as separate classes that depend on each other via interfaces.
-You can easily change the implementation of classes.
-For example, you can create a new driver, use another logger.
-Or if you really want, you can create the format of your messages that will be sent to your driver serialized via your custom serializer.

-### How to write your driver
+Hermes uses interface-based architecture, making it easy to extend.
+You can create custom drivers, use different loggers, or implement your own message serialization.

+### Creating a Custom Driver

-Each driver has to implement `Tomaj\Hermes\Driver\DriverInterface` with 2 methods (**send** and **wait**).
-A simple driver that will use [Gearman][] as a driver
+Each driver must implement `Tomaj\Hermes\Driver\DriverInterface` with two methods: `send()` and `wait()`.

+Here's an example driver using [Gearman][]:

 ```PHP
 namespace My\Custom\Driver;